orgservice/Captionbot/README.md

      python3 bot.py
      ```

+### Heroku Deployment
+The repository includes an `app.json` and `Procfile`, making it ready for 1-click deployment on Heroku.
+Ensure you fill in the required `BOT_TOKEN`, `API_ID`, and `API_HASH` in the Heroku dashboard.

 ## Commands

-- `/start`: Start the bot.
+- `/start`: Starts the bot and displays the welcome message with usage instructions.
-- `/help`: Get assistance on using the bot.
-- `/about`: Learn more about the bot.
-- `/source`: View the source code.

 ## Credits

-This repository is a modification of [Caption Bot](https://github.com/avipatilpro/Caption-Bot) by [avipatilpro](https://github.com/avipatilpro).
+This repository is a modification of Caption Bot by avipatilpro.
 Special thanks for the original implementation.

 ## License